Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Eagles stats and trends

-- Philadelphia has played eight games, with four wins against the spread.
+- In Philadelphia's eight games this season, it has four wins against the spread.

-- The Eagles have been underdogs by 1.5 points or more seven times this season and are 3-4 ATS in those matchups.
+- The Eagles have been underdogs by 1 point or more seven times this year and are 3-4 ATS in those matchups.

-- Philadelphia's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Philadelphia's games this year have gone over the total in four out of eight opportunities (50%).

-- Philadelphia is 2-1 against the spread and 2-1 overall when the team puts up more than 25.3 points.
+- The Eagles put up 25.4 points per game, comparable to the 25.3 the Chargers allow.

-- Philadelphia is 1-2 against the spread and 1-2 overall when the team churns out over 362.6 yards.
+- When Philadelphia scores more than 25.3 points, it is 2-1 against the spread and 2-1 overall.

-- The Eagles have turned the ball over seven times, three fewer times than the Chargers have forced turnovers (10).
+- In games that Philadelphia totals more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.

 Home and road insights

-- At home this year, Philadelphia has one win against the spread and is 0-3 overall.
+- At home this season, Philadelphia has one win against the spread and is 0-3 overall.

-- This year, in three home games, Philadelphia has hit the over once.
+- Philadelphia has gone over the total once in three home games this year.

-- In away games, Los Angeles has two wins against the spread and is 2-1 overall.
+- Los Angeles is 2-1 overall, with two wins against the spread, away from home.

-- In three road games this year, Los Angeles has not gone over the total.
+- This year, in three away games, Los Angeles has not hit the over once.

 - The average point total in Chargers away games this season is 50.2 points, 0.7 more than this outing's over/under (49.5).